RareSkills/blog/erc-721-enumerable/erc-721-enumerable.md

 ## Enumeration At A Cost: Caveats Of The ERC721Enumerable Extension

 For every transfer, the data structures in `ERC721Enumerable` have to be updated.
-This makes the contract gas-heavy,sa adding a considerable amount of gas costs.
+This makes the contract gas-heavy, adding a considerable amount of gas costs.
 For projects that must list tokenIDs on-chain however, this is a necessary expense.

 ## Authorship